Last updated on April 10th, 2024 at 04:29 pm

 Also referred to as symbols, abstracts are simplistic shapes that represent something specific in a culture.
 They communicate clear, common meanings that everyone can immediately understand.
 Examples include:

-• Stars: Can convey patriotism, religion, or show business.
+- Stars: Can convey patriotism, religion, or show business.

-• Hearts: Communicate love, relationships, and marriage.
+- Hearts: Communicate love, relationships, and marriage.

-• Broken hearts: Symbolize divorce, break-ups, and sadness.
+- Broken hearts: Symbolize divorce, break-ups, and sadness.

-• Arrows: Evoke a feeling of movement and travel.
+- Arrows: Evoke a feeling of movement and travel.

 Organic shapes

-Organic shapes are based in nature and can range from rocks and leaves to water, clouds, animals, and other organic items.
+Organic shapes are based on nature and can range from rocks and leaves to water, clouds, animals, and other organic items.
 Irregular non-symbolic shapes can also be considered organic, even if they aren’t drawn from nature.

 Soft shapes such as leaves, grasses, and water tend to have a relaxing, soothing effect.
 They are often seen in logos for spas and holistic medical businesses.
 In contrast, shapes with sharp angles can create feelings of anxiety.
 Shapes that don’t represent anything recognizable can be interpreted in various ways.
 Be careful when using them on your logo or other marketing materials.